mlabs-haskell/cardano-open-oracle-protocol/coop-docs/00-design.md

 Note that all fact statements published remain available on the blockchain ledger, even after fact statement UTxOs are spent.
 However, once spent, a fact statement can't be referenced on-chain by dApps.

-## Further details
+## TODO: Further details

-Please see `onchain-architecture.md` for more information about transactions, Plutus scripts and tokens involved in COOP.
+- `plutus-architecture.md` - information about transactions, Plutus scripts and tokens involved in COOP.
-For 'offchain'
+- `service-architecture.md` - overview of all the services along with their interactions.

 ## Appendix: Cardano features enabling oracles